alamparelli/boilerplate-dynamic-generator/README.md

 ---

-For any questions or support, please open an issue on the GitHub repository.
+For any questions or support, please open an issue on the GitHub repository: <https://github.com/alamparelli/boilerplate-dynamic-generator/issues>

 Happy coding!